Bartlesville, OK 74006

 Average Cost Land: $159,500

 You can easily see out, but it is difficult for anyone to see in from the street.
 The brick columns between segments of the exterior wall have surface and recessed lighting.
 Even the front brick planters by the circular drive have lighting built in for a warm evening glow.
 The two sets of wrought iron courtyard gates were custom designed and built by the owners.
-The wife designed the gates and the husband welded them together.
-They are truly one of a kind hand made.
+The wife designed the gates and the husband built them.
+They are hand made, truly one of a kind.

 Estimated Reproduction Cost Courtyard: $72,500